House (astrology): Sinusoidal

-Krusinski/Pisa/Goelzer

-A recently published (1988) house system, discovered by Georg Goelzer, based on a great circle passing through the ascendant and zenith.
-This circle is divided into 12 equal parts (1st cusp is ascendant, 10th cusp is zenith), then the resulting points are projected to the ecliptic through meridian circles.

-The house tables for this system were published in 1995 in Poland.
-This house system is also known under the name Amphora in the Czech Republic, after it was proposed there by Milan Píša after the study of Manilius's "Astronomica" under this name ("Konstelace č.
-22" in: "AMPHORA - nový systém astrologických domů" (1997) and in the booklet "Amphora - algoritmy nového systému domů" (1998)).

 Time-based house systems

 Alchabitius

 The predecessor system to the Placidus, which largely replaced the Porphyry.
 The difference with Placidus is that the time that it takes the ascendant to reach the meridian is divided equally into three parts.
 The Alchabitius house system was very popular in Europe before the introduction of the Regiomontanus system.

 Placidus

 This is the most commonly used house system in modern Western astrology.
 The paths drawn for each degree of the ecliptic to move from the Imum coeli to the horizon, and from the horizon to the midheaven, are trisected to determine the cusps of houses 2, 3, 11, and 12.
 The cusps of houses 8, 9, 5 and 6 are opposite these.
 The Placidus system is sometimes not defined beyond polar circles (latitudes greater than 66°N or 66°S), because certain degrees are circumpolar (never touch the horizon), and planets falling in them cannot be assigned to houses without extending the system.
 This result is a weakness of the Placidean system according to its critics, who often cite the exceptional house proportions in the higher latitudes.

 Named for 17th-century astrologer Placidus de Titis, it is thought the Placidus system was first mentioned about 13th century in Arab literature, but the first confirmed publication was in 1602 by Giovanni Antonio Magini (1555–1617) in his book "Tabulae Primi Mobilis, quas Directionem Vulgo Dicunt".
 The first documented usage is from Czech, 1627.
-Later it was popularized by the Catholic Church as an argument for Ptolemy's geocentric theory of the Solar System, in the campaign against the heliocentric theory.
-Placidus, a professor of mathematics, was named as its author to give it credibility to his contemporaries.
-Placidus remains the most popular system among English-speaking astrologers.